Zartris/DRL-project/DRL-course/notes/4-RL_in_continuous_space.md

-Tile-coding has some drawbacks, one is we still have to manually select the tile sizes, there offsets and number of tilings.
+Tile-coding has some drawbacks, one is we still have to manually select the tile sizes, there offsets and number of tiling's.

 A more adaptive approach is Adaptive Tile-coding.